 - The Ravinia Festival.

-Planning by the Steering Team organizations is underway.
-The Chicago Musical Pathways Initiative will begin recruiting young musicians to the program in spring 2019.
 Approximately 50 musicians from the greater Chicago area will be identified as participants in CMPI by summer 2019, with a total of approximately 150 musicians engaged between 2019 and 2022.
 Each musician will benefit from individualized plans that create a career roadmap for them, including the professional training and mentorship necessary for success.

 Specific musician audition and selection criteria are under development.
 We seek musicians in grades 9 through 12, and on a smaller scale, grades 6 through 8, from underrepresented communities who demonstrate a passion, dedication and aptitude for music performance, and an interest in pursuing intensive study and a career specifically in orchestral music.
 Through them, we will create role models for future generations of aspiring, young musicians.